 “Then I turned round and it was Tiger,” he later explained.
 “Bit embarrassing actually, but he was fine.
 He just laughed.
 It was all right.”

 Moments later Woods made bogey; Rock followed suit at 13; the gap remained one.

 “It’s difficult playing with Tiger,” he said.
 “You expect almost every shot to threaten the hole.
 I couldn’t afford any lapses in concentration at all.
 A lot of pressure.

 “But then I hit a really good fairway bunker shot on 14 to about ten feet and I thought, if I make this, I fancy my chances.”

 He drained it and followed suit from the same distance at 16 to re-establish a three-shot lead which Rory McIlroy’s final hole birdie cut to just two.

 Rock’s drive at 18 veered towards trouble.
-It came up short of water, but was unplayable among rocks and plants.
+It came up short of water, but was unplayable among stones and plants.
 He used his leaderboard advantage, accepted the penalty, and found the par-5 green in four.

-“Then I had that long lag putt,” he said.
+“Then I had a long lag putt,” he said.
 “I really didn’t have a clue how hard I was hitting it.
 Shaking a bit by then.
 Pretty nice to see it finish just a few inches away.”